tldr-pages/tldr/pages/linux/configuration.nix.md

 `{ services.xserver.desktopManager.gnome.enable = true; }`

-- To enable a window manager such as hyprland or sway:
+- To enable a window manager such as xmonad or i3:

 `{ services.xserver.windowManager.xmonad.enable = true; }`